Cognigy/Documentation/docs/en/docs/ai/nodes/data/send-smtp-email.md

 [![Version badge](https://img.shields.io/badge/Updated in-v4.49-blue.svg)](../../../release-notes/4.49.md)

 Select the Email Provider of the address you want to send from.
-If yours is not listed, you can select "Other SMTP Service" to do a manual configuration.
+If yours is not listed, you can select **Other SMTP Service** to do a manual configuration.

 !!! note "Email Service Configuration"
-    Some Email Providers, such as Gmail, will require you to configure your mail account to allow sending mails via SMTP before you can use it.
+    Some email providers, such as Gmail, will require you to configure your mail account to allow sending mail via SMTP before you can use it.

 ### SMTP Settings